 That’s right I said bake but instead of baking your usual cookies and tarts look up some new recipes for grain free, no refined sugar baked goods.
-There are tons of alternatives out there and you’re much better off with a crust less pumpkin pie then a gluten one.
-Here is my mother in laws delicious crust less, no refined sugar pumpkin pie.
-You won’t even know the bad stuff isn’t there:
+There are tons of alternatives out there for example my amazing Paleo Pumpkin Tart Recipe!
+Download the recipe:

 This time of year is full of social gatherings from office parties to family get togethers, all reasons for staying up late and not getting a good night sleep.
 Not getting enough sleep and feeling tired leads to cravings for sugar, laziness and in attempt to feel better, more drinking.
 This year have a plan, give yourself a curfew and stick to it, force yourself to take a nap and/or sleep in.
 You want to aim for getting at least 7-8 hours within a 24 hour period.